 We are heading into a winter where the only certainty is the cold.
 Staying warm and comfortable at home is important, but it’s vital to do it in the most efficient way possible.
-Money is tight for some, while others may be looking at ways to generally decrease their spending or improve their carbon footprint.
+Money is tight for some, while others may be looking at ways to decrease their spending or improve their carbon footprint generally.
 Heating the home is known to be a drain on finances during the winter months, but did you know there are some simple things you can do to heat your home more efficiently?

 Invest in some simple energy efficiency accessories